creatopolis/scripts/README.md

 # Scripts

-The scripts in this folder serve as convenience scripts to help run the server and generate configuations.
+The scripts in this folder serve as convenience scripts to help run the server and generate configurations.